-Any student who is failing more than two subjects is deemed ineligible and may not participate in his/her respective sports for at least a one-week period.
+Any student who is failing more than one subject is deemed ineligible and may not participate in his/her respective sports for at least a one-week period.
 Eligibility will be checked every week.

 (KHSAA Sec.
-2) On Monday of each grading period, a student shall also be passing (cumulatively for the credit period) in at least four hours of instruction as defined by Kentucky Board of Education regulations (of the six hours of instruction required) or the equivalent of four hours of instruction acceptable to graduation in order to be eligible to participate in athletics during the next seven day period (Saturday through Friday).
+2) On Tuesday of each grading period, a student shall also be passing (cumulatively for the credit period) in at least four hours of instruction as defined by Kentucky Board of Education regulations (of the six hours of instruction required) or the equivalent of four hours of instruction acceptable to graduation in order to be eligible to participate in athletics during the next seven day period (Saturday through Friday).
 No special tests or recitations are to be given for the purpose of making the student eligible.

-The following is a list of the sports usually
+The following is a list of the sports usually available to our students during the school year:

-available to our students during the school year:
+available to our ste identis during the ser iooi yeui.

 FALL WINTER SPRING

 Cross Country Basketball Baseball

 Football Cheerleading Softball

 Cheerleading Bowling Track

 Volleyball

 Girls' Soccer